drageelr/manim-data-structures/docs/source/index.rst

 Next Steps
 ----------

-- Visit the `Guides <guides/index>` section to learn how to use the library.
+- Visit the :doc:`guides/index` section to learn how to use the library.
-- Also check out the `Reference Manual <reference/index>` to view detailed documentation of the classes.
+- Also check out the :doc:`reference/index` to view detailed documentation of the classes.

 Index